joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 After [my attempt using Claude Code to do a project migration](/posts/gen-ai-development-1), I wanted to try my hand at a greenfield project.
 I decided to use Claude Code to build the firm's site.
-It seemed like it was going to be an easier task there were no strong design constraints.
+It seemed like it was going to be an easier task, as there were no strong design constraints.
 I just needed a professional-looking website.

-I knew from my experience from building my personal site, that a fully custom site would be about 200-250 hours of work for a simple server side generated static site.
+I knew from my experience building my personal site that a fully custom site would be about 200-250 hours of work for a simple server-side generated static site.
 With Claude Code seemingly good at generating boilerplate code, it seemed like the consulting site might be a good test.
 I was hoping that Claude could cut that time down significantly.